Segmented Operations using Matrix Multiplications: Segmented operations in MMV-RAM

+Once again, in the ``down sweep'' phase, the two operations that can increase the magnitude of elements are two consecutive $\matmulop$ operations. $\vecrevspecs$ can only decrease the magnitude.
+In the ``up-sweep'' phase, we have an $\vecadd$ instruction that can increase the magnitude of elements by a factor of two, or, equivalently, by a single bit.
+Therefore the number of required bits to avoid overflow is upper bounded by the bits required in Theorem \ref{theorem:unsegmented_scan_complexity_mmvram}. \end{proof}

+\end{theorem} Intriguingly, our analysis highlights that, even though segmented sum/scan are not in AC[0], if we have black-box access to a full (unsegmented) scan, the speculation can be corrected with an AC[0] circuit!

-\section{Applications of segmented operations}
+\subsection{Applications of segmented operations}

-In this section, we show how to perform higher-level operations in the MMV-RAM model, by using Algorithm \ref{alg:segmscan} as a subroutine.
-In both cases, we reduce the number of steps (depth) from $\OO(\log(n))$ to $\OO(\log_s(n))$ while performing the same amount of work (up to polylogarithmic factors) with the corresponding vector-only algorithms (AC[0] circuits).
+In this section, we show how to design higher-level algorithms in the MMV-RAM model, by using segmented operations as subroutines.
+As case studies, we use integer / element-wise vector / matrix multiplication, and SpMV.
+The results of this section are summarized in~ \Cref{table:applications_of_segmented_operations}.